 Social Security is responsible for determining eligibility and handling enrollment for Medicare.
-U.S. citizens who are 65 or older, or who have a disability or end-stage renal disease and meet certain conditions, are eligible for Medicare.
+U.S. citizens and lawful permanent residents who are 65 or older, or who have a disability or end-stage renal disease and meet certain conditions, are eligible for Medicare.